tfatykhov/WinkRedNode/README-Local-Windows.md

 ## Add additional nodes to your installation

 Additional Node Modules can be added to your default installation to add more functionality.
 We will walk you through installing Pushbullet and Freeboard by editing the `package.json` file, but [additional modules can be found on Node Red's website](http://flows.nodered.org/).
 Noteworthy modules which you can install on your own include nodes for interacting with Wemo devices, Hue devices, and Nest thermostats.
+> Note: Any time you run the `npm install` command from the command prompt, make sure you are in your Node Red install folder as described below.

 Return to the command prompt window where you used the `node-red` command.
 As noted earlier, use `Control+C` to stop the application, then `Y` to confirm termination.